jbk2/fakebook/README.md

 ### Next ToDos:

-- Create User profile page - contains profile info and all of their posts
+- Create User profile page - contains profile info and all of their posts (extend the Devise boilerplate view)
-- Create Users#index page
-- Enable comments on posts
-- Enable likes on posts, posts has_many likes, cannot like own post, cannot like same post twice
-- Limit posts#index to only authored & friends posts
+- Build in omniauth Githuib Signin
+- Set up a mailer to welcome new users (ActiveJob)
-- Enable chat
+- Enable chat (actionCable (or Hotwire))
-- Use Turbo to lazy load posts.
+- RSPEC test, test, test - set in background with Guard
+- Deploy App

 ### Future ToDos: